Without Paired Labeled Data: End-to-End Self-Supervised Learning for Drone-view Geo-Localization: End-to-End Self-Supervised Learning Method

 \subsection{Pseudo-Label Enhancement}

-In an unsupervised learning scenario, the quality of pseudo-labels exerts a decisive influence on model performance.
-Inspired by \cite{yang2024shallow}, this study proposes a pseudo-label optimization framework based on dynamic feature robustness.
-Specifically, small perturbations are introduced into the original feature representation to form a perturbed feature space, and the Top-K nearest neighbor consistency between the original and perturbed features is employed to identify high-confidence samples while filtering out noisy or less discriminative instances.
-Subsequently, leveraging the inter-sample similarity matrix in the feature space, a spatial smoothing operation is performed on the initially generated pseudo-labels, thereby enforcing local label consistency among neighboring samples.
+In self-supervised learning, the quality of pseudo-labels exerts a decisive influence on model performance.
+Inspired by \cite{yang2024shallow}, we propose a pseudo-label optimization strategy based on dynamic feature robustness.
+Specifically, we introduce small perturbations to the original feature representations and exploit the top-K neighbor consistency between the original and perturbed features to identify high-confidence samples while filtering out noisy instances.
+Then, a spatial smoothing operation based on the similarity matrix is applied to refine the pseudo-labels to enhance local label consistency.